nubificus/vaccel-docs/docs/k8s/kata.md

-# vAccel on k8s using Kata & Firecracker
+# vAccel on k8s using Kata-containers & Firecracker

 ## Prerequisites